dddrrreee/cs140e-23win/labs/17-fat32/README.md

 ambiguous/hard to understand in certain places.

 ***The first thing you do***:
-  - Run `my-install staff-binary/1-mbr.bin` --- it looks like the driver we have doesnt' work with some of the SD cards we gave out.
-(It works with the cheap slow ones, but not the faster SanDisks.)
+- Run `make`.
+Everything should compile (using a `staff-mbr.o` and `staff.fat32.o`), and it should automatically run a test of the MBR.
+Let us know immediately if this doesn't work---some SD cards don't work with the SD driver we use.
+    - Tests 0 and 1 should work.
+Tests 2 will partially work, but some of them require you to copy files to the SD card first (described later in the README).
+- Once the test works, change the Makefile to not use the staff object files.

 We will do a fancy hello world:
   1. Write a simple read-only file system that can read from your SD card.